 7.15.03 Corporate – Whole Facility Evacuation

-To ensure that all Individuals and staff will be provided with safe environment in the event of a severe weather condition or natural disaster that results in the need for the facility to totally evacuate the facility and grounds.
+To ensure that all individuals and staff will be provided with a safe environment in the event of a severe weather condition or natural disaster that results in the need for the facility to evacuate the facility and grounds.

 Full facility emergency response evacuation drills will be conducted each year on a semi-annual basis.
 Members of the Open Door Safety Committee will be in charge of conducting the drills and they will give the “all clear” signal to re-enter the building.
 Safety Committee members will be assigned to the parking lots on each side of the building.

-Staff will direct all Individuals and visitors to quietly and calmly evacuate through the nearest safe exit.
-If using the back parking lot exit, go to far parking lot area off from our main driveway.
-If using the front parking lot exit, go the picnic shelter and green space.
+Staff will direct all individuals and visitors to quietly and calmly evacuate through the nearest safe exit.
+If using the back parking lot exit, go to the far parking lot area off our main driveway.
+If using the front parking lot exit, go to the picnic shelter and green space.
 (Do not stand in the front or back main driveways.
-Emergency vehicles need to have access to the building)
+Emergency vehicles need to have access to the building.

-- Stay at the designated safe place until you are released by whoever is in-charge of running the drill (all clear)
+- Stay at the designated safe place until you are released by the person in charge.

-- In-charge person: The Waiver Services Administrator, if unavailable the Waiver Services Program Director, or if unavailable the Open Door Director.
+- Person-in-Charge: The Director of Services/designee; if unavailable the CAC Program Director; or if unavailable the Open Door Executive Director.

 - Secure credit cards

 - Secure the weather radio and emergency flashlight

 - Secure the Individuals’ emergency contact telephone list